Young people make up a third of the population of Belfast, making our city one of the youngest in Europe.

 - Mental Health

-Read more about these projects and follow us on Twitter @Belfast_YF for updates. #BelfastYouthForum
+Read more about our projects and follow us on Twitter @Belfast_YF for updates. #BelfastYouthForum

 The United Nations Convention on the rights of the Child (UNCRC) is a list of rights created to protect all children and young people and make sure they have everything they need to live a happy and healthy life.